Monkey Business (Black Eyed Peas album): Critical reception

 Monkey Business received mixed reviews from music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 48, indicating "mixed or average reviews", based on 20 reviews.
 Robert Christgau gave the album a three-star honorable mention, saying: "What all pop might be—so much brighter and kinder than it is".
-John Bush from AllMusic labeled most of the tracks "the same type of party rap singalong that Black Eyed Peas made their name with on Elephunk", further adding: "Monkey Business could easily sell just as well, or better, than Elephunk, but what the group made sound effortless in the past sounds strained and canned here."
+John Bush from AllMusic labeled most of the tracks "the same type of party rap singalong that Black Eyed Peas made their name with on Elephunk", adding: "Monkey Business could easily sell just as well, or better, than Elephunk, but what the group made sound effortless in the past sounds strained and canned here."
 He selected "Feel It" and "Disco Club" as the album's highlights.
 Nathan Rabin from The A.V.
-Club gave the album an unfavorable review, criticizing the album's lyrical content for managing to "devolve even further" than those of Elephunk, as well as what he perceived as lack of originality due to excessive sampling.
+Club gave the album an unfavorable review, criticizing the album's lyrical content for managing to "devolve even further" than that of Elephunk, as well as what he perceived as lack of originality due to excessive sampling.
 Nicholas Taylor from PopMatters shared Rabin's sentiments but nevertheless praised the album for being a "great party record".
 Neil Drumming from Entertainment Weekly declared it "such a bland meringue: a succession of cotton candy raps about chicks, partying, and partying with chicks, broken up by choruses destined to evaporate outside a shindig's perimeter".

 Betty Clarke from The Guardian commended the Black Eyed Peas' use of the "good-guy rap plus pop-profundity multiplied by numerous special guests" formula but dismissed the lyrical themes.
-She singled James Brown's appearance on "They Don't Want Music" out as the album's highlight.
+She singled out James Brown's appearance on "They Don't Want Music" as the album's highlight.
 Courtney Ryan Fitzgerald from Paste praised the album's production, calling its songs "danceable" and "catchy".
 Rolling Stone editor Christian Hoard was positive towards Monkey Business, calling it "just as bright if not quite as fun as Elephunk".
 Sal Cinquemani from Slant Magazine condemned the album for being "virtually unlistenable", but classified "Gone Going" as its highlight.
 Azeem Ahmad from musicOMH felt similarly, saying the album was "impossible to listen to in one sitting because it's too much of a strain on the brain to absorb."
-Talia Kraines from BBC wrote: "With its witty rhymes and clean lyrics, [Monkey Business] is hip hop for families", but noted the group's downgrade in lyrical themes since their debut studio album Behind the Front (1998).
+Talia Kraines from BBC wrote: "With its witty rhymes and clean lyrics, [Monkey Business] is hip hop for families", but noted the group's downgrade in lyrical themes since their debut studio album, Behind the Front (1998).
 Jason King from The Village Voice described the album as "zany, antiseptic kitsch, like the soundtrack to the ultimate Old Navy commercial".